-There were still some of the people who had used to point and whisper about him around, but their number had been steadily decreasing since the Sith attack, and those who hadn’t had changed how they treated him even more.
+There were still some of the people who had used to point and whisper about him around, but their number had been steadily decreasing since the Sith attack, and those who hadn't had changed how they treated him even more.
 Had done so already, but it was only with Padmé gone that he really started to notice.
-Word of the prophecy related to him was hardly news to all of them, but Anakin was starting to realize there was a difference in being related to a prophecy about destroying the Sith when not all the Initiates even entirely believed the beings who had attacked the Temple before most of the them were even old enough to remember had even really been Sith, and being related to that same prophecy when not only was the existence of the Sith confirmed, but they had only recently attacked, and were expected at some point to attack again.
-All the younger Initiates now looked at him like he was some sort of savior in the making, and even the older ones seemed more reluctant to boss him around.
+Word of the prophecy related to him was hardly news to all of them.
+But Anakin was starting to realize there was a difference in being related to a prophecy about destroying the Sith when not all the Initiates even entirely believed the beings who had attacked the Temple when most of the them weren't even old enough to remember had even really been Sith, and being related to that same prophecy when not only was the existence of the Sith confirmed, but they had only recently attacked, and were expected at some point to attack again.
+Many of the younger Initiates now looked at him like he was some sort of savior in the making, and even the older ones seemed more reluctant to boss him around.

 Sometimes it made him miss Padmé even more, but at least she turned out not to be absolutely the only one who treated him normally.
 Ellé started to too, and she was eventually followed by another Initiate his own age: Tru Veld.